 The Daily Routines provide regular practice using numbers as they apply realistically in our everyday lives.
-Kindergarten teachers traditionally incorporate routines at the beginning of their day.
+These routines are typically done at the beginning of the day, rather than linked to the actual math lesson.
 Starfall has used this opportunity to build on such routines to practice skills the children are learning throughout the year.
 Additional routines such as attendance, lunch count, and birthday graphs are not highlighted in the program, but they also offer opportunities to practice math skills in a practical way.

 - Calendar Routine provides practice with ordering numbers, reading a graph, adding "one more," practicing equivalent sets, ordinal numbers, and the list goes on! - Weather Routine provides an experience with a different way to graph numbers through the use of tally marks.
 The children learn and practice predicting, estimating, more than, less than, equal, and probability as they chart the daily weather. - The Number Line Routine establishes at an early age that numbers do not begin at zero but are infinite in both directions.
-The premise is that the children will use the number line as one way to chart how many days they have been in school.
+The premise is that children will use the number line as one way to chart how many days they have been in school.
 Its uses are unlimited: counting forward from a given number, counting backward from a given number, skip counting by 2s, 5s, 10s, 25s, 50s, ordering numbers, and adding one more. - Place Value Routine is linked to the Number Line routine.
-This is probably the single most important routine in which children learn, from a very young age, that our number system contains only 0-9 digits and then regrouping is necessary to form additional numerals.
-The children "bundle" every ten days which sets the stage for understanding place value. - Hundredth Day Chart also reinforces number order and intuitively sets up a visual for how numbers are organized by groups.
+This is probably the single most important routine in which a child learns, from a very young age, that our number system contains only 0-9 digits and then regrouping is necessary to form additional numerals.
+Your child will "bundle" every ten days, setting the stage for understanding place value. - Hundredth Day Chart also reinforces number order and intuitively sets up a visual for how numbers are organized by groups.
 It provides another experience of how to chart numbers.